FlorisDeVries/FlorisDeVries.github.io/README.md

 # Project Setup Guide for Windows

-This README provides a step-by-step guide on how to set up a local environment for [Your Project's Name] on a clean Windows installation using Chocolatey.
+This README provides a step-by-step guide on how to set up a local environment on a clean Windows installation using Chocolatey.

 ## Prerequisites